-Domestic and Homegrown Violent Extremists are often motivated and inspired by a mix of social or political, ideological, and personal grievances against their targets.
-Recently, they have focused on accessible targets, including civilians, law enforcement and the military, symbols or members of the U.S. government, houses of worship, retail locations, and mass public gatherings.
+Domestic and Homegrown Violent Extremists are often motivated and inspired by a mix of social or political, ideological, and personal grievances against their targets, and more recently have focused on accessible targets to include civilians, law enforcement and the military, symbols or members of the U.S. government, houses of worship, retail locations, and mass public gatherings.
 Lone actors present a particular challenge to law enforcement and intelligence agencies.
-These actors are difficult to identify, investigate, and disrupt before they take violent action, especially because of the insular nature of their radicalization and mobilization to violence, as well as their limited discussions with others regarding their plans.
+These actors are difficult to identify, investigate, and disrupt before they take violent action, especially because of the insular nature of their radicalization and mobilization to violence and limited discussions with others regarding their plans.

 The top domestic terrorism threat we face continues to be from DVEs we categorize as Racially or Ethnically Motivated Violent Extremists ("RMVEs") and Anti-Government or Anti-Authority Violent Extremists ("AGAAVEs").
-In May 2022, a RMVE in the United States conducted an attack in Buffalo, NY, that resulted in the deaths of 10 innocent individuals.
 The number of FBI domestic terrorism investigations has more than doubled since the spring of 2020.
-As of the end of fiscal year 2022, the FBI was conducting approximately 2,700 investigations within the domestic terrorism program.
-The FBI was also conducting approximately 4,000 investigations within its international terrorism program in fiscal year 2022.
+As of November 2023, the FBI was conducting approximately 2,700 investigations within the domestic terrorism program.
+As of September 2023, the FBI was also conducting approximately 4,000 investigations within its international terrorism program.

 The FBI uses all tools available at its disposal to combat domestic terrorism.
-These efforts represent a critical part of the National Strategy for Countering Domestic Terrorism, which was released in June 2021, and which sets forth a comprehensive, whole-of-government approach to address the many facets of the domestic terrorism threat.
+These efforts represent a critical part of the National Strategy for Countering Domestic Terrorism, which was released in June 2021.
+The Strategy sets forth a comprehensive, whole-of-government approach to address the many facets of the domestic terrorism threat.

-As for international terrorism, the FBI assesses that HVEs are the greatest, most immediate threat to the Homeland.
-Rather than receiving individualized direction from FTOs, HVEs are people inspired by FTOs-including the self-proclaimed Islamic State of Iraq and ash-Sham ("ISIS") and al-Qa'ida and their affiliates-to commit violence.
-A HVE's lack of a direct connection with an FTO, ability to rapidly mobilize without detection, and use of encrypted communications can pose significant challenges to our ability to proactively identify and disrupt potential violent attacks.
-For example, on New Year's Eve last year in New York City, an HVE attacked three New York Police Department Officers using an edged weapon.
+The FBI assesses HVEs as the greatest, most immediate international terrorism threat to the homeland.
+HVEs are people located and radicalized to violence primarily in the United States, who are not receiving individualized direction from FTOs but are inspired by FTOs, including the self-proclaimed Islamic State of Iraq and ash-Sham ("ISIS") and al-Qa'ida and their affiliates, to commit violence.
+An HVE's lack of a direct connection with an FTO, ability to rapidly mobilize without detection, and use of encrypted communications pose significant challenges to our ability to proactively identify and disrupt potential violent attacks.